cjquines/qboard/README.md

 ## Implementation details

-It’s build on the [nwb](https://github.com/insin/nwb) toolkit, which handles React, Webpack, and Babel.
-We’re using Typescript.
+It's build on the [nwb](https://github.com/insin/nwb) toolkit, which handles React, Webpack, and Babel.
+We're using Typescript.
 The main app is mostly powered through [Fabric.js](http://fabricjs.com/), with [KeyboardJS](https://github.com/RobertWHurst/KeyboardJS) handling keybindings, and [pdfmake](http://pdfmake.org/#/) handling exporting to PDF.

-We extend the Fabric canvas to a Page class with some convenience functions.
+We extend the Fabric canvas to a [Page class](src/lib/pages.ts) with some convenience functions.
 The Pages class stores pages in a JSON array; whenever we switch pages, we remove all the objects in the canvas and reload from memory.

 We also work with *two* canvas elements.
-The top canvas is a temporary one that renders lines, ellipses, and rectangles as they’re being drawn, and after they’re drawn, they’re removed and added to the base canvas.
+The top canvas is a temporary one that renders lines, ellipses, and rectangles as they're being drawn, and after they're drawn, they're removed and added to the base canvas.
 The base canvas handles everything else: the move tool, free drawing, the eraser, and so on; the top canvas is hidden for these operations.
-This is for performance reasons, so the base canvas doesn’t have to rerender every time the mouse moves on the top canvas.
+This is for performance reasons, so the base canvas doesn't have to rerender every time the mouse moves on the top canvas.

-The main source is [qboard.ts](src/qboard.ts), which handles listening to mouse events and switching tools.
-Everything else is delegated to handlers, which are in individual files.
+The main source is [qboard.ts](src/lib/qboard.ts), which handles listening to mouse events and switching tools.
+Everything else is delegated to handlers, which are in individual files:

 ### Todo